-Eurizon is an EU-funded project about European scientific and technical collaboration in the field of research infrastructures, and it includes in addition a special focus on coordination and support measures dedicated to support Ukrainian scientists and Ukrainian RIs as well as strengthening the RI landscape in Europe.
+Eurizon is an EU-funded project about European scientific and technical collaboration in the field of research infrastructures (RI), and it includes in addition a special focus on coordination and support measures dedicated to support Ukrainian scientists and Ukrainian RIs as well as strengthening the RI landscape in Europe.
 In particular, work programme 9 focuses on providing support and training opportunities to scientists and technicians from Ukraine.
 Work programme 10 is designed to contribute to RI capacity building in Ukraine in all scientific domains and to enhance the sustainability of the European RIs of the consortium.
-Further details to follow.

 KU Leuven-Temporary Positions open to fleeing Ukrainian scientists or professionals.
 This page contains a table with information about temporary positions opened up by KU Leuven research groups and available for fleeing Ukrainian scientists or professionals.
 For each position, a contact person is listed.

 The Research Foundation of Flanders financially supports fundamental scientific research, strategic basic research, clinical scientific research, the purchase of large-scale and medium-scale research infrastructure, and the management of large computing capacity in Flanders.
 A list of open calls is available here.

 The Royal Academy of Belgium offers special prizes for researchers or artists of Ukrainian or Russian origin who have expressed their opposition to the invasion of Ukraine and have been directly affected by the war.
 This page also contains some helpful links to initiatives in Belgium and beyond.